 4. Facilitate User-Generated Templates and Tutorials

-Lastly, engaging your community often includes giving them the instructions, ideas, templates to succeed at the product.
+Lastly, engaging your community often includes giving them the instructions, ideas, and templates to succeed at the product.
 However, at a certain scale the amount of content that needs to be created outpaces the velocity at which you can generate it.
 With enough product love, your users might come to the rescue and start sharing these tutorials themselves (that’s a great sign).
 If people are posting DIY YouTube videos on how to use your product (e.g. Zapier), you should probably build a community around this!
 Creating a space for them to publicly share these insights not only encourages them to create more, but centralizes a ‘repository’ for your prospects.
 Some examples of successful case studies:

 With Great Community Comes Great Responsibility